zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 1. Store the clone on a local drive, and open the folder after cloning.

 1. In the VS Code Explorer (left pane), right-click on the **Labfiles/05-agent-orchestration/Python** folder and select **Open in Integrated Terminal**.

+1. In the terminal, enter `pip install semantic-kernel` to install the project dependencies.

 1. In the VS Code Explorer (left pane), open the **.env** Python configuration file.